redsach/redsach.github.io/_pages/about.md

 * Plasma analyzers
 * Habitability of the solar system

- I like using AI to solve problems in space plasma physics.
+**TLDR**: I like using AI to solve problems in space plasma physics.